 A randomized trial of Tibetan sound meditation demonstrated improvement in objective measures of memory, processing speed, and self-reported cognitive function.
 Although the sample size was small, eligibility for the study required self-reported cognitive impairment.

 Several classes of agents have been investigated as potential interventions for managing cognitive impairment.
-In general, the quality of study design, the outcomes studied, and variation in dose and schedules of the agents prevent any firm conclusions.
+In general, the quality of study design, outcomes studied, and variations in doses and schedules of the agents prevent any firm conclusions.
 The agents, putative mechanisms of action, and summary of results are provided below and in Table 2.

 |AChE = acetylcholinesterase; bid = twice a day; ESA = erythropoietin-stimulating agent; NMDA = N-methyl-D-aspartate; qd = every day; RCT = randomized controlled trial; WBRT = whole-brain radiation therapy.|